-If you have high blood pressure, you already know that it's important to limit your sodium intake.
+If you have high blood pressure levels, you already know that it's important to limit your sodium intake.
 Sodium promotes water retention, and excess water in the body drives up blood pressure readings.

 Pump Up Your Potassium Intake

-To help lower blood pressure, always strive to consume more potassium than sodium, and make 3 grams of potassium a day your minimum goal.
-You'll have the best odds for success if you follow a cardiovascular nutrition plan like my Pan-Asian Mediterranean (PAM) diet, which features lots of whole grains, fruits, vegetables, nuts, and healthy fats like olive oil.
+To help lower high blood pressure levels, always strive to consume more potassium than sodium, and make 3 grams of potassium a day your minimum goal.
+You'll have the best odds for success if you follow a cardiovascular nutrition plan like my Pan-Asian Mediterranean (PAM) diet, which features lots of whole grains, fruits, vegetables, nuts and healthy fats like olive oil.

 - Baked potatoes (just one has about 800 mg of potassium)

 I'm not a huge fan of potassium supplements because the amount of potassium that products may contain is limited to 99 mg per daily dose, or about the amount in two bites of a banana.
 You're much better off consuming potassium in foods.

 Finally, if you're taking a diuretic to treat high blood pressure levels, pay special attention to this information.
 Diuretics are notorious for draining the body of minerals, so you need to be especially careful of your potassium level.